What is Greylisting and How Does It Protect Your Inbox? Print

 7. When Email Servers Are Misconfigured

-Greylisting relies on sending servers following correct email delivery standards.
-If a sending server is incorrectly configured and does not retry delivery after a temporary delay, the message may fail.
+If a sending server does not retry delivery after receiving a temporary rejection, the email may fail to deliver.

 8. Greylisting Exceptions